-In the floodplain forests of the Mediterranean area, deciduous tree species grow, such as Populus and Alnus species, Ulmus campestris, Platanus orientalis and in SW Anatolia the tertiary relict species Liquidambar orientalis.
+In the floodplain forests of the Mediterranean area, deciduous tree species grow, such as Populus and Alnus species, Ulmus campestris, Platanus orientalis and in SW Anatolia the Tertiary relict species Liquidambar orientalis.
 However, as soon as the rivers dry up in summer, we do not find deciduous woody species, but the evergreen sclerophyllous oleander (Nerium oleander).